New York's Grasslands: A Vital Habitat for Wildlife

 –Friends of the Hempstead Plains

 Professor Betsy Gulotta of Nassau Community College was instrumental in saving the last patches of the prairie.
 The Hempstead Plains Preserve was established on a parcel of land on the Nassau Community College tract.
 The Friends of Hempstead Plains organized themselves in 2001 under Gulotta’s leadership, and have worked tirelessly to protect their bit of prairie and restore it to its original state.
 That has meant assiduous efforts in rooting and burning out non-native and invasive plants, and re-seeding or planting species native to the plains.
 They have protected the preserve from dumping and trashing, and attempted to guide development along its fringes to be compatible with the preserve.
 They have also reached out to the community and promoted good stewardship, building an environmental education center to teach a new generation about the value of preserving endangered native ecosystems like the plains.
-Partnering with The Nature Conservancy and the New York State Department of Environmental Conservation, the Friends of the Hempstead Plains have saved 62 acres of the former prairie.
+Partnering with The Nature Conservancy and the New York State Department of Environmental Conservation, the Friends of the Hempstead Plains saved 19 acres of the former prairie, and they are gradually increasing the acreage into a new preserve site.
 These prairie fragments are now considered a Natural Heritage Site because the prairie is considered a “globally rare community.”
 On the Friends of Hempstead Plains website, they state: “It represents one of the most rapidly vanishing habitats in the world, along with scores of birds, butterflies, and other animals that are vanishing with it.”

 Threatened Grassland Flora